 Who Becomes a Reading Specialist?
 People Who Love to Read and Want to Help Children Succeed

 Reading specialists are licensed educators trained specifically to work in K-12 schools in all aspects of student literacy.
-In their many roles as coaches, literacy specialists, reading interventionists, tutors, and coordinators, reading specialists support the development of reading and writing by working with students—many of whom are struggling readers—classroom teachers, administrators, and parents/guardians.
-For 40 years, we have been preparing candidates for all aspects of this high-need role through our Specialist Teacher of Reading licensure programs.
+Through their many roles as coaches, literacy specialists, reading interventionists, tutors, and coordinators, reading specialists support the development of reading and writing in students.
+For 40 years, Lesley has been preparing candidates for all aspects of this high-need role through our Specialist Teacher of Reading licensure programs.

-Margery Staman Miller, professor emerita and past director of graduate literacy programs, says that often, people who become reading specialists are “individuals who love to read and have a deep personal connection to children's literature.
-They talk about how reading literature—in its many genres—as a child or young adult connected them with others in their family, gave them an outlet during a time of personal challenge, or opened up new horizons for them, especially through nonfiction.
+Margery Staman Miller, professor emerita and past director of graduate literacy programs, says that people who become reading specialists are often “individuals who love to read and have a deep personal connection to children's literature.
+They talk about how reading literature as a child or young adult connected them with others, gave them an outlet during times of challenge, or opened up new horizons for them.
 They understand the influence and impact of literature, and want literacy to be accessible to all.”
 Valerie Shinas, director of literacy programs, adds, “Literacy teachers support the development of students' reading, writing, and learning, and share tools they need to learn, dream, imagine, and inspire others.”

 Five Ways Reading Specialists Are Vital to Schools and Student Success